FAQ & Info

-Please don’t combine, overlap, or otherwise mix our marks with any other marks, images, or terms (including your logo).
+Do not combine, overlap, or otherwise mix our marks with any other marks, images, or terms (including your logo).

-Don’t change the color or aspect ratio of our marks.
+Do not change the color or aspect ratio of our marks.

-Definitely don’t associate our marks with any vulgar, obscene, indecent or unlawful material.
+Do not associate our marks with any vulgar, obscene, indecent or unlawful material.

-Please don’t use our marks when making social media accounts or in any advertising or marketing campaigns.
+Do not use our marks when making social media accounts or in any advertising or marketing campaigns.

-Please don’t remove any trademark notice (like ® or “™”) from our marks or logos.
+Do not remove any trademark notice (like ® or “™”) from our marks or logos.